 Here are some online resources to get fairy tales and fables on audio:

-- You can also search for specific stories at the Amazon Kindle store (e-book plus audio narration)
+- You can also search for specific stories that interest you at the Amazon Kindle store (e-book plus audio narration).

-Listening Practice Exercises with Fairy Tales and Fables
+English Listening Activities with Fairy Tales and Fables

 Depending on your level of fluency and your learning circumstances, you can choose one or a few of these activities.